BLOOD GROUP ANTIGENS AND ANTIBODIES

 ABO ANTIGENS AND ANTIBODIES

 The first blood group antigen system, recognized in 1900, was ABO, the most important in transfusion medicine.
 The major blood groups of this system are A, B, AB, and O. O type RBCs lack A or B antigens.
 These antigens are carbohydrates attached to a precursor backbone, may be found on the cellular membrane either as glycosphingolipids or glycoproteins, and are secreted into plasma and body fluids as glycoproteins.
 H substance is the immediate precursor on which the A and B antigens are added.
 This H substance is formed by the addition of fucose to the glycolipid or glycoprotein backbone.
 The subsequent addition of N-acetylgalactosamine creates the A antigen, while the addition of galactose produces the B antigen.

 The genes that determine the A and B phenotypes are found on chromosome 9p and are expressed in a Mendelian codominant manner.
 The gene products are glycosyl transferases, which confer the enzymatic capability of attaching the specific antigenic carbohydrate.
 Individuals who lack the "A" and "B" transferases are phenotypically type "O," while those who inherit both transferases are type "AB."
-Rare individuals lack the H gene, which codes ...
+Rare individuals lack the H gene, ...